cltj/docs_template/pdoc/Obsidian.md

 ### Obsidian Plugins
 - git - lets you interact with git straight from within obsidian
 - version history diff - displays the Source control tab
+- templater - configure and code your templates
+- emoji shortcodes - make pretty

+### Tags
+- Status: to signify any articles development
+	- #🟥 Just started or not developed
+	- #🟨 Improved
+	- #🟩 Satisfied
+	- #🟪 Will required continuous work over time
+	- #⬛ Old or archived articles
+Benefits:
+I can routinely cycle and improve knowledge and develop thoughts and zettle's

+### Links

 ### Questions and ideas
 - Is it enough to just symlink to my `/icloudstorage/douments/docs/pdoc` from my linux home directly?
 How does this work when i get better at neovim and with telescope?